Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Dynamical quantum phase transitions in DATXY model

 \subsubsection{Connection between DQPT and EQPT}

-For TFI model in 1D, it was found that DQPT are closely related to the EQPT \cite{heyl_prl, heyl_review}, which can be identified from the nonanalytic nature of the rate function being only observed for a quench across the EQPT line.
-However, later on, it was found that such relation no longer holds in the UXY model \cite{Vajna_prb}, as DQPT may occur for quenches in the same phase, or it may be absent for certain quenches into a different phase.
-In case of DATXY model, the situation is much more complicated.
-Below, we summarize our observations regarding the connections between DQPT and EQPT.
+For the TFI model in 1D, it was found that DQPTs are in one-to-one correspondence to the EQPTs \cite{heyl_prl, heyl_review}, where the nonanalytic nature of the rate function was only observed for a quench across the EQPT line.
+However, later on, counterexamples in the UXY model were reported in \cite{Vajna_prb}, where such connections were absent.
+In case of the DATXY model, the situation is much more involved and we summarize our observations below.

-\begin{enumerate} \item For $d < \gamma$, and quantum quenches from AFM phase to one of the PM phases, or vice-versa, DQPT has one-to-one correspondence with EQPT, i.e., DQPT can be observed if and only if quenching is performed into a different equilibrium phase (see Figs. \ref{fig:dpt_ept} (a), (d)-(f)).
-However, if the anisotropy parameter, $\gamma$, is also quenched in the process, such connection no longer holds (see Ref. \cite{Vajna_prb}).
+\begin{enumerate} \item For $d < \gamma$, and quenches from AFM phase to one of the PM phases, or vice-versa, DQPT has one-to-one correspondence with EQPT (see Fig. \ref{fig:dpt_ept} (d)).
+However, if the anisotropy parameter, $\gamma$, is also quenched, such a connection no longer holds (see Ref. \cite{Vajna_prb}).

-\item The PM phases of DATXY model are connected by local transformations \cite{atxy_1}.
-Therefore, one can expect that quenching between these two phases may not result to a DQPT.
-But our analysis shows that depending on the initial and final points in the parameter space of the DATXY model, a DQPT may, indeed, exist in case of quenching between these two PM phases (see Fig. \ref{fig:dpt_ept}(a)-(c), (f)).
-However, quenching between these phases not necessarily guarantees a DQPT.
-It is noteworthy to mention that PM-I and PM-II phases do not share a critical boundary, but separated by either AFM or CH phase (see Fig. \ref{fig:phase}).
+\item As the PM phases of DATXY model are connected by local transformations \cite{atxy_1}, one expects that quenching between these two phases does not result in a DQPT (see Fig. \ref{fig:dpt_ept}(e)).
+On the contrary, our analysis shows existence of DQPTs for some specific cases of such quenches (see Fig. \ref{fig:dpt_ept}(a)-(c), and (f)).

-\item For $d > 0$, a quench from a point in PM-II to another point in PM-II with different signs in $\lambda_2$ may result into a DQPT (Fig. \ref{fig:dpt_ept}(c)).
-Although such quenches are performed into the same phase, another quantum phase (AFM or CH), and thus one or more gapless critical lines/regions have to be crossed in the quenching process, as the signs of initial and final $\lambda_2$ are different.
+\item For $d > 0$, a quench from a point in PM-II to another point in PM-II with different signs in $\lambda_2$ (involving a crossing of one or more gapless critical lines/regions) may result in a DQPT (Fig. \ref{fig:dpt_ept}(c)).
 Note that this feature is special only to the PM-II phase, and can not be observed in any other phases for a fixed value of the anisotropy parameter, $\gamma$.
 Such observation is akin to the quench of $\gamma$ as seen in Ref. \cite{Vajna_prb}.